nanoframework/nf-ANT/README.md

 Join our Slack community by filling in this [invite form](https://nanoframework.wordpress.com/slack-invite-form/).

+## Credits

+The list of contributors to this project can be found at [CONTRIBUTORS](https://github.com/nanoframework/Home/blob/master/CONTRIBUTORS.md).

 ## License

 The nanoFramework ANT is licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).